 Midnight Oil

-Midnight Oil are an influential alternative rock band formed in Sydney, Australia in 1976.
+Midnight Oil are an alternative rock band formed in Sydney, Australia in 1976.
 The band originally formed as "Farm" in 1972.
 The band is best known for their political activism and environmentalism and their 1987 worldwide hit single "Beds Are Burning".
 For most of their career, the band consisted of Peter Garrett (vocals), Jim Moginie (guitar, keyboards), Martin Rotsey (guitar), Bones Hillman (bass, vocals) and Rob Hirst (drums).

 The band split in 2002 to allow Garrett to focus on his political career.
 He became a member of the Australian House of Representatives and the was the Australian Minister for the Environment, Heritage and the Arts from 2007-2010.
 From 2010, he was the Australian Minister for Education.
 Garrett did not stand for re-election in 2013.
 The band has reunited since then for two benefit concerts: the 2005 WaveAid concert for Indian Ocean Tsunami victims and in March 2009 the band reformed for two shows in Canberra as a warm up for "Sound Relief" in Melbourne, a benefit concert for the Victorian Bushfire victims.